Women’s Basketball Hosts Eastern Kentucky in Second Round of WBIT

 Basketball (W)01 / 06

-Harvard Women's Basketball Advances in WBIT After Strong Performance
+Harvard Women's Basketball Advances in WBIT with Commanding Win

 Women’s Basketball Hosts Eastern Kentucky in Second Round of WBIT

 In wrestling, senior Jimmy Harrington represented Harvard at the NCAA Championships in Cleveland.
-Harrington achieved an upset victory in the first round, defeating No. 13 seed Derek Raike of Ohio in sudden victory.
-However, he concluded his tournament run after falling to No. 4 seed Kaleb Larkin of Arizona State in the consolation round.
-Harrington's performance reflects his resilience and skill, as he competed at the national level for the second consecutive year.
+Harrington achieved an upset victory in the first round at 157 pounds, defeating Ohio's Derek Raike in overtime.
+However, his tournament run ended in the second round of the consolation bracket against Arizona State's Kaleb Larkin.
+Harrington's participation in the NCAAs for the second consecutive year highlights his consistent performance on the national stage.

 Synthesized by The High Academics editors from this week's articles on gocrimson.com's official feed.
 Visit gocrimson.com for full coverage.